 The service does cost you some money, so consider how important exact colors are to you when it comes to your print job.
 There are elitists out there who want their Pantone colors to be spot-on, and there’s nothing wrong with that.
 Take Coca-Cola for example.
 Could you imagine anything other than that vibrant red?

 Color can be a tricky thing to perfect.
 Printers are different, materials can alter the end product, and ultimately, even Pantone can’t stop things like the sun from fading the color.

 The good news is promotional products companies, like Quality Logo Products®, can help you stay on track.
+You can submit your artwork or design and not have to worry about any issues.
 Your rep will work with you and help you find your true colors, no matter what!